Editorial Style Guide

 L

-LGBTQIA+: Acceptable for all references to the lesbian/gay/bisexual/transgender/queer or questioning/intersex/ally (or asexual) community.
+LGBTQIA+: Acceptable for all references to the lesbian/gay/bisexual/transgender/queer or questioning/intersex/asexual (or ally) community.
 The I, A, and + can be considered optional depending on source preference.
+The term 2SLGBTQIA+ (an expansion of the commonly used LGBT acronym to stand for Two-Spirit (a term that connects concepts of gender and sexuality in Native and Indigenous communities), Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, Intersex and Asexual) community is also acceptable.

 M

-Middle initials: In general, avoid the use of a middle initial unless the subject is someone commonly identified by the initial in normal usage (Michael J. Fox).
+Middle initials: Do not use a middle initial unless the subject is commonly identified by the initial in normal usage (Michael J. Fox).

 Mission Valley: See SDSU Mission Valley.

-Monty: The use of this nickname for SDSU’s mascot and for faculty and alumni awards ended in 2018 as part of a decision for a more dignified approach to Aztec identity.
+Monty: The use of this nickname for SDSU’s earlier mascot and for faculty and alumni awards ended in 2018 as part of a decision for a more dignified approach to Aztec identity.
 Do not reference awards given before 2018 as Montys, even if they were bestowed as such.
 They may be called faculty excellence awards.
-Same rule applies to the Zuma awards previously given to staff.
+The same rule applies to the Zuma awards previously given to staff.

 N

-Named facilities: For facilities, buildings, programs and professorships (or dean positions) that have been named for a sponsor or donor, always use the complete name.
-Fowler School of Business, Conrad Prebys Aztec Student Union, the Lee & Frank Goldberg Courtyard, Cal Coast Credit Union Open Air Theatre.
+Named facilities: For facilities, buildings, programs and professorships (or dean positions) that have been named for a sponsor or donor, use the complete name.
+Fowler School of Business, Conrad Prebys Aztec Student Union, the Lee & Frank Goldberg Courtyard, Cal Coast Credit Union Open Air Theatre, Gus & Emma Thompson Black Resource Center.
 In second (and subsequent) references, a lowercase form without the proper names may be considered (the courtyard).

 O